-One regular soda – 12 ounces can have around 40 grams carbohydrate as well as 150 calories.
-You can find the exact same amount of carbohydrate in ten teaspoons of sugar.
+One regular soda – 12 ounces can have around 40 grams of carbohydrate as well as 150 calories.
+You can find the exact same amount of carbohydrates in ten teaspoons of sugar.

 Sugary fruit drinks like one cup fruit punch have around 30 grams of carbohydrates and 100 calories.

 Fact – You can consume starchy foods, but bear in mind that what is more important is the amount you eat.
 You can include in your diet starchy vegetables such as corn, potatoes, peas, and yams and also whole-grain bread-like rice, cereals, and pasta.

 Also to yogurt, starchy foods, beans, milk, sweets, and fruits remember that they are also carbohydrates that you can add to your meal plan.

-There is no specific amount of carbohydrate you can include in your diet because the amount you need to add can vary based on different factors.
+There are no specific amount of carbohydrates you can include in your diet because the amount you need to add can vary based on different factors.

 You need to consult your doctor about the amount you should add; it is individual.
 After you know what your proper amount is all you need to do next is to choose the appropriate size of portion and food as well.

 Fact- Diabetes is not contagious.
 You cannot catch it.
 It isn’t like flu or cold.
 We do not know exactly why some people have diabetes, but we do know that there is some genetic link when it comes to diabetes, especially type 2 diabetes.

 As we mentioned, lifestyle factors are also important.

-Fact – If you eat sugar in the form of chocolate and sweets as part of your meal plan and combine it with exercise, it alright if you are a diabetic.
+Fact – If you eat sugar in the form of chocolate and sweets as part of your meal plan and combine it with exercise, it is alright if you are a diabetic.

 It is the same for people with diabetes and for those that do not have diabetes.
 The important part is to have a small amount and to focus more on healthy choices.